Blockchain-RCOEM-Chapter/COHORT-Season-1/challenge-1.md

-# 🌱 Challenge I: Post Your Understanding on LinkedIN
+# 🌱 Challenge I: Post Your Understanding on LinkedIn

 ## Description

-Attend the workshop and post your understanding on LinkedIN.
+Attend the workshop 1 and post your understanding on LinkedIn.
 This challenge is very easy and should take only a few minutes to complete.

 ## Rewards